 What is Precipitation Reaction?

-A precipitation reaction refers to the formation of an insoluble salt when two solutions containing soluble salts are combined.
+A precipitation reaction forms an insoluble salt when two soluble salts combine.
 The resulting solution is visibly cloudy due to the formation of small aggregation of the insoluble salt.
-This insoluble salt that falls out of solution and filtered is known as the precipitate.
+This insoluble salt falls out of the solution and is filtered to form the precipitate.
 Precipitation reactions can help determine the presence of various ions in solution, most of which are formed from transition metals.
-This reaction is a type of a double-replacement reaction [1-7].
+This reaction is a double-replacement reaction [1-7].

 The general equation of the precipitation chemical reaction is given by:

 The fundamental rule used to tell whether a precipitate will form or not is the solubility rule.
 According to this rule, if an ion is soluble, then it remains in its aqueous ion form.
 If an ion is insoluble, it forms a solid with an ion from the other reactant.
 If all the ions in a reaction are shown to be soluble, then no precipitation reaction occurs.
 The following table shows the solubility of various compounds.
 This table can be used to find and identify a precipitate [1,2].